๐ ️ 15 Spring Boot REST API Pitfalls You Must Avoid

 6. ๐️ Keep Controllers Thin

-Controllers should only handle HTTP mapping.
-Business logic belongs in service layers for maintainability.
+Controllers should handle HTTP mapping only.
+Business logic belongs in service layers.

 @RestController